+(*) branch delay slot disabled

 Compare the results obtained in point 1, and provide some explanation in the case the results are different.

 Eventual explanation:

 In program_1_c.s the number of instructions by hand and by simulation is different.
 The cause of this could be that WinMips64 runs the FP operations different, particularly it puts raw stalls inside the execution stage.
 To the opposite, I considered the raw stalls only before or after the execution stage during developing.